stymee/iges-three/readme.md

 # built on Vite and Typescript

-Vite is just awesome, you can't beat the minimalist configuration (check out the size of the vite.config file).
+Vite is just awesome, you can't beat the minimalist configuration (check out the size of the vite.config file if you don't believe me).

 Haha, did you go looking for it?
 There isn't one, sweet defaults ftw!
 Not that I actually know anything, but the node_modules directory seems much lighter than other build tools/frameworks.
 How long did that npm install take?
 If you think that was cool, wait till you see how fast the initial dev build is!
 The hot reloads are equally life altering.